Crib talk

-Crib talk or crib speech is pre-sleep monologue made by young children while in bed.
+Crib talk or crib speech is pre-sleep monologue made by toddlers while in bed.
 This starts somewhere around one-and-a-half years and usually ends by about two-and-a-half years of age, though children can continue longer.
-It consists of conversational discourse with turn-taking often containing semantically and syntactically coherent question-answer sequences.
+It consists of conversational discourse with turn-taking, often containing semantically and syntactically coherent question-answer sequences.
 It may contain word play and bits of song and nursery rhyme.

 Crib talk has been found in deaf children in their early sign language.
 It also occurs in autistic children.

 Types

 Crib talk has been divided into three somewhat overlapping varieties.

 Enactment sequences

 This occurs most commonly in early monologues and is done in a low tone.
 It concerns using language to bring about action and occurs when playing with toys and dolls as "friends" with language embedded in ongoing play.
 Whilst like conversational speech, it can occur in long uninterrupted sequences in which the child describes what they are doing.